Table of Contents Hide

 - Wearing retainers after braces: last stage of your orthodontics

 - Other frequently asked questions around braces:

 Braces are dental devices to straighten teeth and fix jaw malocclusions.
 They come in various types and are important appliances orthodontists use to treat crowded, spaced, and crooked teeth and address more complex orthodontic problems like bite issues.

 Having straighter teeth can mean a better smile appearance, resulting in higher self-confidence and self-esteem.
 Besides this, braces bring about good oral health and contribute to improved speaking and chewing functions.

-If you are an adult or a teenager looking for the right type of braces that is within your budget, there is a wide range of braces to meet your needs.
+If you are an adult or a teenager looking for the right type of braces that is within your budget, there is a wide range to meet your needs.
 Also, if your child needs any orthodontic work, let your orthodontist or a pediatric dentist find the best solution and address their dental conditions as early as it should.